BrandiPhillips/TaskListRails/README.md

+###Reflection
+I am still trying to figure out the relationship between the model and the controller.
+It was my understanding that logic that affects the database goes in the model files...
+I was able to get the create new and update to work until I got to the part about the button to complete a task.
+I am still working on that part.
+I am not very comfortable with how to write the controller methods for various functionality.
+Alyssa put her button logic in the update method in her controller it's done in a way I imagined doing it but couldn't quite get there on my own.
+If I had another long study day like yesterday I am sure I would have gotten there on my own...
+I am still trying to figure out how I can use the server and bash to help me trouble shoot.
+Also, if you could please find a way to write in like 5 extra hours in the weekend.hours life code that would be great!  :)

 # Task List Rails ✅
 We are going to build a Task List in Rails.
 This web application will enable us to keep track of list of tasks with the functionality to add, edit and remove tasks from a list.